The curtain has fallen on what can only be described as one of the strangest seasons in the history of the Premier League.

-Our third City on the list and perhaps the most obvious of the trio so far.
+Our third City player on the list and perhaps the most obvious and the favourite of the trio so far.

-De Bruyne will be looking to retain his PFA Player of the Year award from the 2019/20 season, as he looks to help Manchester City win their fifth Premier League title.
+De Bruyne will be looking to retain his PFA Player of the Year award from the 2019/20 season, as he secures another Premier League title in Manchester.

 However, De Bruyne's season has been riddled with injuries, but he has shown his class in the matches he has played.
-The midfielder has 11 assists so far, as well as scoring three times.
+The midfielder has acheived 12 assists this season, as well as scoring six times.

 In January, the Belgian made goal contributions four times in four games, before being ruled out of action with a hamstring injury.
-Since coming back, he has only played 73 minutes in two games, but has surely got a few more assists and goals in the tank until the end of the season.
+Since coming back, he has won six out of seven games for City, contributing three times.

 Tottenham's target man has played some of his best soccer at Spurs this season and may have a shot at the PFA Player of the Year award.

-Kane has been the main provider of goals and assists this season for Spurs, with 14 and 11 respectively.
+Kane has been the main provider of goals and assists this season for Spurs, with 23 and 14 respectively.
 Although Spurs' form has slipped since they were top of the league in November, Kane has continued to perform admirably.

 Could Kane be the first Englishman to win the award in over a decade?